 Generating supply and demand are the two main stumbling blocks of any online marketplace.
 You need to generate some demand for the products on your marketplace for it to be an attractive proposition for your sellers.
 On the other hand, customers and buyers will not be drawn to a marketplace that has few sellers and is lacking in choices.
 You need to have one before you can have the other.
 A classic chicken-and-egg scenario - crack supply first, or demand first?
-You need to figure out which egg to crack to get your multi-vendor marketplace going.Create An Online Marketplace >
+You need to figure out which egg to crack to get your marketplace business going.Create An Online Marketplace With Blipteam >

 E-commerce marketplaces have traditionally tackled the supply problem first by solving technical, marketing and logistics problems for their sellers.
 They have sorted out these problems to the point where they are running well-oiled machines that excel in getting products from the seller's warehouse or garage to the consumer's computer screen and then ahead to their doorstep in the shortest time imaginable.

 There are many different kinds of marketplaces you can build.
 You could be selling physical products like clothing or auto parts.
 Or you could have a listings database for workout studios and fitness trainers.
 Or you could just bring together people who want to exchange power tools or computer games.